lewismj/sbt-project.g8/README.md

-# SBT Project Template ("standard" layout using 'core', 'tests' and 'docs')
+# SBT Project Template

+## A standardized Scala project layout.

 This 'modern' [giter8][1] template will write SBT build files for a Scala projects.